mixxxdj/manual/source/chapters/user_interface.rst

 Using Cue Modes
 ^^^^^^^^^^^^^^^

-Mixxx Play/Pause/Cue beahvoir can be tweakd to fit to other devices in your setup or to your personal preferences.
+Mixxx Play/Pause/Cue behavior can be tweaked to fit to other devices in your setup or to your personal preferences.
 You can switch between the CUE modes in :menuselection:`Preferences --> Interface`.